top of page

 1st Mode: Forward-Sliding (Barrier Penetration)

-The first mode of kinetic energy-based tunneling, or forward-sliding, is similar to the barrier penetration phenomenon where a body is propelled forward by the environment.
-Particles that slide forward in this manner don't actually go through opposing objects but rather travel around them.
+The first mode of kinetic energy-based adjustment, or forward-sliding, is similar to the barrier penetration phenomenon where a body is propelled forward by the contours of the environment's counteraction to kinetic energy.
+Particles that slide forward in this manner don't actually go through opposing objects, but rather around them.
 Since the path traveled is somewhat circular, the field that affects the environment in this manner is called the bubble field.

-The bubble field causes the ether to be contoured such that a particle may be induced to tunnel (or slide) between the pathways of a given system.
-Perhaps, the simplest manner of understanding the interaction of particles within the bubble environment would be to examine the possibility of resolving the wave-particle duality effect.
+The bubble field contours the environment such that a particle may be induced to slide (or tunnel) between the pathways of a given system.
+Perhaps, the simplest manner of understanding the interaction of particles within the bubble environment would be to examine the wave-particle duality effect.

 2nd Mode: Cross-Sliding (Wave-Particle Duality)

-The second mode of kinetic energy-based tunneling, or cross-sliding, derives the wave-particle duality
+The second mode of kinetic energy-based adjustment, or cross-sliding, derives the wave-particle duality effect within a system.

 For example, consider the delayed-choice effect that pertains to a typical beam splitter experiment.
-Since a photon cross-slides among the pathways, it is not critically important when an object is actually placed into the system in order to trigger the collapse.
-As the bubble patterns of the interposing object propagate throughout the system, the avenues of sliding will automatically readjust themselves according to the overall geometry of the system's bubble environment.
+Since a photon cross-slides among the pathways, it is not critically important when an object is actually placed into the system to trigger the collapse.
+As the interposing object's bubble patterns propagate throughout the system, the avenues of sliding will automatically readjust themselves according to the overall geometry of the system's bubble environment.

 Measurement And Non-Locality

-Non-locality within the bubble environment is achieved through the relative emissions of the system's components and their bubble fields, such that the conveyance of information between the components is well-known throughout the entire system.
-There is no need for a mysterious pilot wave or such in order to identify certain events since the propagation of the bubble fields automatically reflects any changes that are made to the system.
+Non-locality within the bubble environment is achieved through the relative emissions of the system's bubble fields such that the conveyance of information between the components is well-known throughout the entire system.
+There is no need for a mysterious pilot wave in order to identify certain events since the propagation of the components' bubble fields automatically reflects any changes that are made to the system.

 ement is irrelevant since the collapse of a system due to destructive interference bubble patterns may occur prior to the actual act of measurement itself.

-For example, the insertion or removal of a component prior to the emitter being activated
+For example, the insertion or removal of a particular component prior to the emitter being activated

-in an experiment may cause the collapse of the system’s wave function, even before any particles are actually admitted into the system.
-In such cases, the act of measurement results in being of little or no consequence, and has no actual effect upon the bubble environment.
+in a given experiment may cause the collapse of the system’s wave function even before any particles are actually admitted into the system.
+In such cases, the act of measurement results in being of little or no consequence, and has no actual effect, upon the bubble environment.

 Probability And Wavelength